 New Terra Farm is blessed with a deep layer of clay-loam topsoil covering much of our property.
 I have a friend who has a beautiful home on a small creek, but unfortunately it's situated on limestone bedrock.

-He has quite a large property, but it's shaded by trees in most appropriate garden locations.
+He has over an acre of property, but it's shaded by trees in most appropriate garden locations.

 His solution was pretty ingenious; he built large, waist-high raised beds from lumber he bought at auction.
 Then he cut enough trees and trimmed others to ensure adequate sunlight.